Nufeen/suspicious-sierra/README.md

 https://apple.stackexchange.com/questions/101556/what-is-safari-safe-browsing-data-and-why-does-it-need-to-copy-every-time-i-sync

-_Suspicious is that MAC OS sometimes calls the service while Safari is off.
-But overall it is a useful one._
+_Suspicious is that OSX sometimes calls the service while Safari is off.
+But overall this is a useful one._

-## gamed
+## `gamed`

 Obviously this framework is something to do with Apple's Game Centre, which I've only previously come across on iOS.
 What is it now doing on OSX, given that there seems to be no GUI 'front-end' for it?
 And how the **** do I disable it?